2 Who we are

 (c) our professional advisors (including auditors, lawyers and accountants);

-(d) any of our group companies (meaning our parent company, any subsidiaries or our parent company, and any of their subsidiaries);
+(d) any of our group companies (meaning our parent company, any subsidiaries of our parent company, and any of their subsidiaries), including (but not limited to) Transport for Wales;

-(e) other rail industry bodies including Network Rail, the Department for Transport, and other rail operators;
+(e) other rail industry bodies including (but not limited to) Network Rail, the Department for Transport, and other rail operators;

 (f) any third party to whom we assign or novate any of our rights or obligations;